jasontthai/jasontthai.github.io/_posts/2019-07-23-how-to-deploy-to-github-pages-using-travisci.md

 ---
-title: How to Deploy to Github Page Using Travis CI
+title: How to Deploy to Github Pages Using Travis CI
 featured_img: /assets/img/logo-travisci-wide1.jpg
 tags: tech
 published: true